stellarshenson/jupyterlab_notifications_extension/README.md

 | `caption`     | string | No       | `""`        | Tooltip text                                      |
 | `displayType` | string | No       | `"default"` | Visual style: `default`, `accent`, `warn`, `link` |

+Note: Action buttons are purely visual.
+Clicking any button dismisses the notification using JupyterLab's native behavior.
+Buttons do not trigger custom callbacks or actions.

 **Response** (200 OK):

 ```json